dsccommunity/SqlServerDsc/CONTRIBUTING.md

 tests are grouped in the file `azure-pipelines.yml` in the integration tests jobs.

-There are two integration tests jobs that each test SQL Server 2016 and SQL Server 2017.
+There are three, separate, integration tests jobs that each, independently, test SQL Server 2016, SQL Server 2017 and SQL Server 2019.

 ### Testing of examples files